whylu/cronMs/README.md

 Config period of command:
 -------------------------
 edit ./config file fomated as follwoing
-> <interval> <command>
+> {interval} {command}

 for example:
 > 5 /opt/workspace/cronMs/a/run

-cronMs use "sleep <interval>" to get into idle, you can using any decimal number to asign sleep interval, for example:
+cronMs use "sleep {interval}" to get into idle, you can using any decimal number to asign sleep interval, for example:
 > 0.5 <commnad>

 Working
 -------
-At "./cronMs.sh start", cronMs read this file and run every <command> by <interval> second period, and put process pids into ./startpid/ folder, and echo "pid, interval, command" into ./status
+At "./cronMs.sh start", cronMs read this file and run every {command} by {interval} second period, and put process pids into ./startpid/ folder, and echo "pid, interval, command" into ./status

 CronMs create another thread to read a line, executes a command, and sleep {interval} second, then repeat execute and sleep foever, until "./cronMs.sh stop" executed.
-The execution of command and sleep command start at the same time, so, if execution time of command large than sleep, you will get more than one execution process of <command> at the same time.
+The execution of command and sleep command start at the same time, so, if execution time of command large than sleep, you will get more than one execution process of {command} at the same time.

 At "./cronMs.sh stop", cronMs remove every process by the ./startpid/ filename